-- Represented the state of Nevada in investigations into the conduct of Deutsche Bank and the Royal Bank of Scotland, two of the investment banks that encouraged and enabled the predatory lending practices of retail lenders.
+- Deceptive and Irresponsible Lending: Representing the state of Nevada in investigations into the conduct of Deutsche Bank and the Royal Bank of Scotland, two of the investment banks that encouraged and enabled the predatory lending practices of retail lenders.
 Ms. Nugent helped develop the State’s legal theories and claims and handled numerous aspects of these investigations.

-Prior to joining the Firm, Ms. Nugent worked for seven years at Public Citizen, a national consumer advocacy organization.
+Prior to joining Cohen Milstein in 2000, Ms. Nugent worked for seven years at Public Citizen, a national consumer advocacy organization.
 There, she worked on many legislative and regulatory campaigns addressing issues that ranged from automobile safety to international trade policy.
-After graduating from law school in 1998, Ms. Nugent received a two-year fellowship sponsored by the National Association for Public Interest Law (NAPIL).
-As a NAPIL Fellow, she worked at Trial Lawyers for Public Justice, where she helped develop and prosecute impact litigation in the areas of arbitration, banking, credit and insurance.
+After graduating from law school in 1998, Ms. Nugent received a two-year fellowship sponsored by the National Association for Public Interest Law (NAPIL/Equal Justice Works).
+As a NAPIL Fellow, she worked at Trial Lawyers for Public Justice, where she helped develop and prosecute impact litigation in the areas of arbitration, banking, credit, and insurance.